Thomas Z. Morrow: Later political career

 Elected to the Kentucky Senate in 1865, Morrow resigned the following year to accept an appointment as U.S. Assessor of Internal Revenue for the Eighth Collection District.
-He served in that capacity until 1869, and in 1870, he removed to Topeka, Kansas and lived there for fourteen months before returning to Somerset and resuming his legal practice.
+He served in that capacity until 1869, and in 1870, he removed to Topeka, Kansas, and lived there for fourteen months before returning to Somerset and resuming his legal practice.
 He was a delegate and presidential elector to the Republican National Convention in 1876, and an alternate elector in 1880.

 At the Republican state convention in Lexington, held May 23, 1883, Morrow was chosen as the Republican nominee for governor of Kentucky.
 His opponent was popular six-term congressman J. Proctor Knott.
 Morrow charged that the Democrats had, since the end of the Civil War, squandered the state's money and accomplished little.
 He cited as evidence that in 1865, the state's debt was $6 million and the state sinking fund contained $9 million in resources, but by 1883, the sinking fund was exhausted with the state debt still standing at $400,000.
 He also attacked outgoing Democratic governor Luke P. Blackburn for his liberal use of executive clemency.
 Morrow was no match for Knott's oratory nor the scathing press of Louisville Courier-Journal editor Henry Watterson.
 Knott won the election by a vote of 133,615 to 89,181.

 In 1884, Morrow served as chair of the Republican State Central Committee.
-He was elected circuit court judge for Kentucky's 8th judicial district in 1886, winning by a margin of 862 votes.
+He was elected circuit court judge for Kentucky's 8th circuit in 1886, winning by a margin of 862 votes.
 He retained this position for seventeen years.
 Also in 1886, he was chosen division commander of the C. A. Zachary post of the Grand Army of the Republic in Somerset.
 He was a charter member of the First Presbyterian Church of Somerset and was an elder there for many years.
 He was also a member of the Somerset Elks Lodge and a charter member of the Somerset Odd Fellows Lodge.

 In 1908, the city of Somerset erected a park and fountain in the public square and added bronze plaques on pedestals surrounding the fountain to honor citizens who contributed to Pulaski County's development; one of these plaques is dedicated to Morrow.
-Morrow died at the home of his son, W. Boyd Morrow, on August 25, 1913 after a long illness.
+Morrow died at the home of his son, W. Boyd Morrow, on August 25, 1913, after a long illness.
 He was buried in the city cemetery in Somerset.